mattermost/docs/source/administration/config-settings.rst

 Enable User Typing Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This setting determines wheter "user is typing..." messages are displayed below the message box.
-Disabling the setting in larger deplyoments may be improve server performance.
+Disabling the setting in larger deplyoments may improve server performance.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableUserTypingMessages": "true"`` with string input.                                                                  |